puppetlabs/puppetlabs-apache/README.md

     class { 'apache':  }

 The defaults are determined by your operating system (e.g. Debian systems have one set of defaults, RedHat systems have another).
-If you want customized parameters
+These defaults will work well in a testing environment, but are not suggested for production.
+To establish customized parameters

     class { 'apache':
       default_mods => false,